28. Parallelizing the Algorithm#

 This approach is well-suited to GPU execution, where thousands of operations can run concurrently.

-The sequential algorithm guarantees that each agent finds a happy location before moving on.
+First, the sequential algorithm guarantees that each agent finds a happy location before moving on.

 The parallel algorithm instead proposes a fixed number of candidate locations per agent per iteration.